tomfinney/website/public/static/markdown/posts/dope-new-website.md

 Hi, this is my new website and it's actually the first personal website I've built!

 It's written in React using Parcel as the bundler and most of the content is driven by markdown files.
-You can read more about the tech [here.](/projects/new-website)

 I wanted a really flat and minimalist design and I ended up with this drab look.
 I kinda like it.
 I was gonna use some pastel colours but I couldn't get the right feel.